 In April 2020, we entered into a credit agreement, or Credit Agreement, among us, certain of our subsidiaries (such subsidiaries, together with us, the Loan Parties), funds or accounts managed or advised by GSO Capital Partners LP (now Blackstone Alternative Credit Advisors LP) and certain other affiliates of The Blackstone Group Inc., and the other lenders from time to time parties thereto, collectively, the Lenders, and Wilmington Trust, National Association, as the administrative agent for the Lenders.
 The Credit Agreement provides for a senior secured delayed draw term loan facility, referred to as the Term Loans, which consists of three tranches providing funding up to \$700.0 million.
-The Tranche 1 Loan of \$200.0 million was drawn as of December 31, 2020 and is included in long-term debt in the condensed consolidated balance sheets.
-The remaining two tranches will provide funds as follows:
+The Tranche 1 Loan of \$200.0 million and the Tranche 2 Loan of \$250.0 million were drawn as of December 31, 2020 and June 30, 2021, respectively, and are included in long-term debt in the condensed consolidated balance sheets as of September 30, 2021.
+The remaining tranche, the Tranche 3 Loan of \$250.0 million, will be requested no later than December 31, 2020.
 In addition, we may request an increase in respect of the unfunded commitments in an amount not to exceed \$50.0 million on terms to be agreed and subject to the consent of the Lenders providing such increase.

-The Tranche 2 Loan will be requested no later than June 30, 2021 and the Tranche 3 Loan will be requested no later than December 31, 2021, in each case, subject to customary terms and conditions, including, in the case of the Tranche 2 Loan and Tranche 3 Loan, either (a) the first sale of inclisiran in the U.S. for end use or consumption after FDA regulatory approval thereof or (b) revenue attributable to ONPATTRO and GIVLAARI equal to or greater than \$300.0 million as of the last day of the most recently ended twelve month period, referred to as the Subsequent Borrowing Conditions.
-In the event the Subsequent Borrowing Conditions are not satisfied as of the dates set forth in the table above, the Tranche 2 Loan and Tranche 3 Loan will be funded if such Subsequent Borrowing Conditions are satisfied on or prior to December 31, 2022.
+The Tranche 3 Loan is subject to customary terms and conditions, including either (a) the first sale of inclisiran in the U.S. for end use or consumption after FDA regulatory approval thereof or (b) revenue attributable to ONPATTRO and GIVLAARI equal to or greater than \$300.0 million as of the last day of the most recently ended twelve month period, referred to as the Subsequent Borrowing Conditions.
+The Subsequent Borrowing Conditions were satisfied as of September 30, 2021.
 The Term Loans mature in December 2027.
 We can elect an interest rate of either LIBOR plus 7% subject to a floor of 1%, referred to as the LIBOR Rate, or a base rate plus 6%, subject to a floor of 2%.
 We may, at our option, pay interest in kind on interest due through 2023 at a rate that is 1% higher than the interest rate otherwise applicable to such Term Loan.
-In December 2020, we drew the Tranche 1 Loan, elected a LIBOR Rate plus 7%, and paid a \$5.0 million funding fee.
-On the date the Tranche 2 Loan or Tranche 3 Loan is funded, we will pay a funding fee equal to 2.5% of the principal amount of the Term Loans funded on such date.
+As of September 30, 2021, we drew the Tranche 1 Loan and the Tranche 2 Loan, elected a LIBOR Rate plus 7%, and paid a \$5.0 million and \$6.3 million funding fee, respectively, in connection with such Term Loans.
+On the date the Tranche 3 Loan is funded, we will pay a funding fee equal to 2.5% of the principal amount of the Term Loans funded on such date.
 In addition, we will pay an exit fee equal to 1% of the commitments in respect of the Term Loans, payable upon any repayment of the Term Loans or termination of the unfunded Term Loan commitments.
-Our interest rate was 8% as of March 31, 2021 and December 31, 2020.
+Our interest rate was 8% as of September 30, 2021 and December 31, 2020.